Infused Pre-Rolls: What They Are and If They’re Worth It

 Live Resin for More Flavor

-Live resin is made from fresh frozen flower instead of dried cured bud.
+Live resin is made from fresh frozen flower instead of dry cured buds.

 One gives you alcohol.
 The other gives you flavor, balance, and character.